MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-slicers.md

     >If you sync a slicer to a page but don't make it visible on that page, slicer selections made on the other pages still filter the data on the page.

 ### Sync separate slicers
 You can also sync two or more separate slicers.
-This is particulary useful when working with composite models, as you might want to make the same selection across sources without relying on cross-source group relationships.
+This is particularly useful when working with composite models, as you might want to make the same selection across sources without relying on cross-source group relationships.
 To sync two or more separate slicers, you need to create a group.

 1. To get started, make sure the **Selection pane** is visible by selecting it from the **View** menu.